webzf/ztronics/_posts/2026-08-19-bma400-esp32-tutorial-wiring-code-arduino-guide.md

 Initializes the ESP32 I2C interface.

-For a typical ESP32 DevKit V1:
+On a typical ESP32 development board, the default pins are:

 - SDA = GPIO21
 - SCL = GPIO22